-Where, despite reasonable adjustments to assist a pupil's access to educational provision and the other benefits, facilities and services the School provides, a disabled pupil is evidently still at a substantial disadvantage, the School may draw this to the attention of the parents and make recommendations.
-This might include, for example, seeking further external professional advice, seeking a statutory assessment, additional support funded by the parents or other external sources.
+Where, despite reasonable adjustments to assist a pupil's access to educational provision and the other benefits, facilities and services the School provides, a pupil is evidently still at a substantial disadvantage, the School may draw this to the attention of the parents and make recommendations.
+This might include, for example, seeking further external professional advice, seeking a statutory assessment, additional support funded by the parents or other external sources or seeking an alternative educational provider that can better meet the needs of the child.

-If the parents feel that there are further particular adjustments the School could make, parents may write to or speak with their child's form teacher, in the first instance, or the SENCO/ Head of Learning Support.
-Parents are encouraged to provide copies of any medical or specialist reports as evidence of the adjustments required
+If the parents feel that there are further particular adjustments the School could make, parents may write to or speak with their child's form teacher, in the first instance, or the Head of Learning Support.
+Parents are encouraged to provide copies of any medical or specialist reports as evidence of the adjustments required.